datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 functions do not have an argument of 'self', nor do they contain any code other than comments.

-That said, what is required is an 'iMeta' class that is used to interact with the interface.
+That said, what is required is an 'IMeta' class that is used to interact with the interface.
 At the very least, this must include a unique 'label' to identify the interface.
 This can also be considered the 'handler type'.
 For example, the ILog interface has a label of 'log' and any handlers